 Probably the most asked question when marketing approaches the translation stage is whether a name or image is culturally appropriate, or if it “translates well”.
 But more thought can be put into the process of actually using the translated brand messaging; after it has been thoughtfully created.

 As a marketing manager, here are 5 questions that should help you think ahead when creating a global brand message:

 - If your target language is gender specific (like French), how does that affect terminology when you reuse a concept that references different words that may have different gender conjugations?
 Brand Messaging quickly gets disseminated throughout the organization to be used in a lot of different materials.
 Chances are that you will not always check in with your translation vendor to make sure that it is always correct.

 - If I reuse the same brand term in different contexts, does this term also stay the same in another language?
 First, don’t have your vendor translate parts of a brand without knowing anything about the context.
 But then, what happens with that term if you apply it to a different category of products?
-We see a lot of issues with gender specific languages, but there are also many languages that require use of terms that are far more narrowly defined than its English counterpart.
+We see a lot of issues with gender specific languages, but there are also many languages that require use of terms that are far more narrowly defined than their English counterparts.

 - Do the images play on different meanings and will these come across with similar meaning in the other language?
 Think also about the lead time it takes to get images prepared that are appropriate for the target market.